 Building a strong team

 Involving key individuals in positions of power who are committed to advancing gender equality is an important cornerstone of structural change.
 Each implementing partner organisation will build an implementing board consisting of STEMM and SSH representatives, as well as key decision-makers within their organisation that will support GEP design.
 To ensure organisational commitment, volunteers from inside each organisation can join the local MINDtheGEPs network.
-Key roles and bodies will be established to support gender equality also after the project ends.
+Key roles and bodies, such as a Gender Equality Manager or Gender Delegates Network, will be established to support gender equality also after the project ends.

 Sustainable change also depends on political support, inside and outside of implementing organisations.
 We will rely on support from a collection of stakeholders and representatives from national authorities.
 Together with them, we will take stock of existing measures on the national level, and organise meetings to share information.
 With their support, we will be able to fine-tune the design of partner GEPs and seek future support for GEP sustainability.